 - 7.1 Any person intending to conduct a regulated activity or to renew or amend a permit to conduct such activity, shall apply for a permit on a form provided by the Commission.
-Unless determined to not be necessary by the Commission, tThe application shall contain the information described in this section and any other information the Commission may reasonably require.
-Application forms may be obtained in the office of Planning andthe Development-Group. - 7.2 If an application to the Town of Tolland Planning and Zoning Commission for subdivision or resubdivision of land involves land containing a wetland or watercourse, the applicant shall, in accordance with Section 8-3(g), 8-3c, or 8-26, as applicable, of the Connecticut General Statutes, submit an application for a permit to the Commission in accordance with this section, no later than the day the application is filed with the planning and zoning commission. - 7.3 The application shall contain such information as is necessary for a fair and informed determination thereon by the Commission.
-Complex applications, such as subdivisions as defined in Sec.
-8-18 of the C.G.S. or large-seale_commercial-commercial-proposals that require approval by Special Permit from the Tolland Planning and Zoning Commission, shall comply with the requirements in subsections A through F unless waived by the Commission in accordance with subsection G. of this section.
+Unless determined to not be necessary by the Commission, the application shall contain the information described in this section and any other information the Commission may reasonably require.
+Application forms may be obtained in the office of Planning and Development. - 7.2 If an application to the Town of Tolland Planning and Zoning Commission for subdivision or resubdivision of land involves land containing a wetland or watercourse, the applicant shall, in accordance with Section 8-3(g), 8-3c, or 8-26, as applicable, of the Connecticut General Statutes, submit an application for a permit to the Commission in accordance with this section, no later than the day the application is filed with the planning and zoning commission. - 7.3 The application shall contain such information as is necessary for a fair and informed determination thereon by the Commission.
+Complex applications, including but not limited to subdivisions as defined in Sec.
+8-18 of the C.G.S. or commercial proposals that require approval from the Tolland Planning and Zoning Commission, shall comply with the requirements in subsections A through F unless waived by the Commission in accordance with subsection G. of this section. - A. General.

-A. General.